Note: This support article refers to the historical 1.0 version of the Aha! integration with Jira.

-If you are looking for details about custom field mapping for 2.0, reference this article.
+- If you are looking for details about custom field mapping for 2.0, see "Integration field mapping (integrations 2.0)."

 - Configure the custom field in Aha! to only allow values that are valid for your Jira configuration.

 - The field can be named anything but its type must be Predefined tags field.

 - The tag values must exactly correspond to the possible Component values that are configured in Jira.

 - For each feature or requirement you want to send to Jira, make sure at least one component is chosen.
 If you do not choose a component that is required in Jira, you may receive an error: Remote error for ‘create_feature’: Data not accepted: components: Component/s is required.

 The process for mapping custom Aha! fields to default or custom fields in Jira is the same as above except you may use the other custom fields (not only Predefined tags field).
 Also, linking Aha! custom fields to Jira custom fields does provide a two-way sync.
 Ensure that the values in each field match those that are in Jira.
 For example, if you may only select one value in Jira, you will set up a custom field as Pre-defined choice list type.